TheDarkerPath/dnd-fatal-outcome-odds/README.md

 involves homebrew rules with some fatal or character retiring outcomes for fumbles and crits (we use the blanket term "fatal outcomes" in the simulation but we also mean very serious or character-retiring outcomes).
-This program simulates this scenario using a Monte Carlo approach and plots the cumulative occurrence of fatal outcomes over time.
+This program simulates this scenario using a Monte Carlo approach and can optionally plot the cumulative occurrence of fatal outcomes over time for each run.
 It also calculates probabilities of fatal outcomes from the generated data for each run which can be used to check the model against predicted ideal probabilities.

+In addition, an ideal Poisson distribution can optionally be calculated and plotted for the given starting parameters.
+This is then plotted against observed probability of total fatal outcomes on a given run so see how well the observed probabilities compare with theoretical predictions.

+NOTE: If options are set to plot both graphs (cumulative fatal outcomes per run AND Poisson statistics), the first plot must be closed to display the second plot.

 Values can be varied as follows:
 - cutoffs for crits and fumbles on the d20 (must be between 1 and 20)